tencent cloud

 Purchase Methods

-You can log in to the TDMQ for MQTT console for self-service purchase.
-For specific steps, see Create Cluster.
+You can log in to the TDMQ for MQTT Console for self-service purchase.
+For specific steps, see Creating a Cluster.